top of page

 6. Saying "no" when necessary: "I appreciate the offer but am uncomfortable.
 Thank you for understanding."

-7. Seeking win/win outcomes, where possible: "I understand your perspective, and I also have a need for some alone time.
+7. Seeking win/win outcomes, where possible: "I understand your perspective, and I also need some alone time.
 Can we compromise and set aside a certain amount of time each week for both of our needs?"

 Are There Cultural Differences in Assertiveness?